 The result indicates that there exists a positive correlation between the two.

-- #N/A error – It occurs if the given arrays, that is array 1 and array 2, are different in
+#N/A error – This occurs if the given arrays, that is array 1 and array 2, are different in length.

-- #DIV/0! error – Occurs if any of the array, that is either array 1 or array 2, is empty or contains only one data point.
+#DIV/0! error – Occurs if any of the arrays, that is, either array 1 or array 2, is empty or contains only one data point.

 If an array or reference argument contains text, logical values, or empty cells, the values are ignored; however, cells with the value zero are included.

 Thanks for reading CFI’s guide to the Excel COVARIANCE.S function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources: